 While tinnitus itself doesn’t have a standard, effective treatment, 80% of those who suffer from TMJ-induced tinnitus have reported that TMJ treatments reduced their tinnitus symptoms.
 In short, TMJ treatment is tinnitus treatment for many people.

-If you’re tired of that ringing in your ears and think that TMJ might be responsible for your tinnitus, call (803) 781-9090 or contact Smile Columbia Dentistry online today to make an appointment with TMJ dentists Dr. Paul Hahn and Dr. Adam Hahn.
+If you’re tired of that ringing in your ears and think that TMJ might be responsible for your tinnitus, call (803) 781-9090 or contact Smile Columbia Dentistry online today to make an appointment with Columbia, SC TMJ dentist Dr. Adam Hahn.